The Unluckiest MLB Teams Since 1995

-The 2004 Yankees, who are fifth on our list, were one strike away from sweeping the Red Sox in the ALCS.
+The 2004 Yankees, who are sixth on our list, were one strike away from sweeping the Red Sox in the ALCS.
 But they subsequently lost four straight and became the first MLB team ever to blow a 3-0 lead in a best-of-seven series.
 The Red Sox ended their 86-year World Series drought a week later.

 The 1995 Indians were also victims of bad timing.
 They had the misfortune of meeting up with the Braves in the World Series.
 Atlanta’s rotation included a trio of Hall of Famers in Tom Glavine, Greg Maddux, and John Smoltz.
 The Braves won 15 straight division titles from 1991-2005 (not including the abbreviated 1994 season).
-But Atlanta won only that one World Series ring during its run of regular-season success.
+But Atlanta won only that one World Series ring during its run of regular season success.

 No 2003 Cubs; No 2014 Tigers